Employer of Record in Canada

 Copied to Clipboard

-FAQs About Hiring In Canada
+FAQs About Hiring in Canada

-As of January 1, 2024, Canada's minimum wage rates are:
+As of January 1, 2025, Canada’s minimum wage rates vary by province:

 Expand in